 - I can support you but can’t take responsibility for your happiness.
 That’s something you have to work on yourself.

 - I’m here to listen and empathize, but can’t fix your problems.
-Let’s figure out how you can address them.
+Let’s figure out how you can start to address your problems for yourself.

 Summary: Stop Feeling Responsible for Others